Camera Use Policy

 - The Office of Safety & Security shall respond to all requests for user access within thirty (30) days of receipt of the request.

-- If the Office of Safety & Security denies a camera access request, a written appeal can be directed to the Senior Director of Operations.
+- If the Office of Safety & Security denies a Security Camera System access request, a written appeal can be directed to the Senior Director of Operations.

 Video/Storage Media of Security Camera Material

-- To protect the integrity of security camera material derived from the College Security Camera System, alterations require approval by the Office of Safety & Security and are limited to those intended to protect the privacy of non-participants in an incident, or to produce a still image for a lawful purpose.
+To protect the integrity of Security Camera Footage derived from the College Security Camera System, alterations require approval by the Office of Safety & Security and are limited to those intended to protect the privacy of non-participants in an incident, or to produce a still image for a lawful purpose.

-- The College Security Camera System material shall be maintained and stored by the Office of Safety & Security, in conjuction with the Office of Information Technology.
+The College Security Camera System Footage shall be maintained and stored by the Office of Safety & Security, in conjunction with the Office of Information Technology.

 Maintenance and Testing of Cameras and Equipment